mcipperly/cfn-f5-cookie-decoder/README.md

 ## Steps for deploying/use

-1. Authenticate/set your projet using `gcloud`
+1. Authenticate/set your project using `gcloud`

 2. Deploy using `gcloud`:

-   gcloud beta functions deploy f5-decode --region=<REGION> --trigger-http --runtime python37 --entry-point cfn_entry
+   `gcloud beta functions deploy f5-decode --region=<REGION> --trigger-http --runtime python37 --entry-point cfn_entry`

 3. Use: